 3. Check Your Theme’s Code

 You should check your theme’s code to see if it generates copies of images.
 From either the WordPress dashboard or an FTP client, open your theme’s functions.php file.
-All themes have a functions.php file.
+All A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More have a functions.php file.
 This file is used to customize and enhance themes with new functionality.

 After opening your theme’s functions.php file, use the search function to look for